tommykindle/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+A relational database is a data base that contains our data and organizes how it relates to other data within the database.
+SQL is a query language used to access that data.

 - [ ] Why do tables need a `primary key`?

+Primrary keys are used to uniquely identify a resource and the data that belongs to it.

 - [ ] What is the name given to a table column that references the primary key on another table.

+A foriegn key

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+It requires multiple records in a table to be assocaited with multiple records in another table.

 ## Minimum Viable Product